vircadia/vircadia-docs-sphinx/README.md

 # Overview of Vircadia's Documentation Tools

-For Vircadia's main documentation system, we use **Sphinx** to generate it, and a webserver to publish/host it.
+For Vircadia's main documentation system, we use **Sphinx** to generate it, and a web server to publish/host it.
 GitHub is a helpful middleman and stores all of the docs.

 **Sphinx** is an open-source, robust solution for software documentation that includes features that writers expect, like: